 *DRINK COASTERS - 2,750 drink coasters carrying AIS prevention and species ID INFO distributed to local businesses.

-*ICE FISHING PROMOs - In, 2018 & 19 1,000 terry fishing towels carrying the “Clean Drain Dry “ message & nearly 300 stocking hats and fish rulers bearing the AIS prevention were available to local fisherman by Yellow Medicine and Lac qui Parle staff at area ice fishing tournaments.
+*ICE FISHING PROMOs - In 2018 & '19, 1,000 terry fishing towels carrying the “Clean Drain Dry “ message & nearly 300 stocking hats and fish rulers bearing the AIS prevention message were made available to local fisherman by Yellow Medicine and Lac qui Parle staff at area ice fishing tournaments.
 Fisherman were also invited to win a bait cooler (or a fishing pole for younger participants) in exchange for their commitment to do their part to prevent the spread of aquatic invasives.

 *FISHING LURES, tote bags, can coozies & key floats carrying AIS prevention message have also been used in outreach.